Tracardi/tracardi/README.md

 #### Redis

-If you use features as destinations, import, or synchronized events then you will need a redis instance as well.
+You will need a redis instance as well.

 Start it with: